-Prodairy Management Team members at the official opening of the Mbuya Nehanda i-KMC Unit
+Prodairy Management Team members at the official opening of the Mbuya Nehanda i-KMC Unit Prodairy (continued)

 Prodairy is committed to creating inclusive employment opportunities.
-The company remains committed to closing the gender gap in the manufacturing sector by developing a gender-balanced workforce.
+The company remains committed to closing the gender gap in the manufacturing sector by developing a genderbalanced workforce.

 The Company also seeks to empower its female employees through various opportunities that expose and build their skill sets, and is currently operating with 556 employees, of which 20% of the total workforce is women, as depicted in the table below.
+Furthermore, the company has made strides in recruiting people from the Ruwa community over the past few years.